Multi-center validation study of automated classification of pathological slowing in adult scalp electroencephalograms via frequency features: Results

 If we do not have access to EEG reports to recalibrate the EEG classifiers, the LOIO CV results suggest that the systems could evaluate the EEGs as reliably as a recalibrated system.
 Omitting the LTMGH dataset, the three systems achieved an LOIO CV mean BAC close to the LOSO CV mean BAC of 82.0\% achieved by all three systems.

-The SDLS achieves an almost identical mean BAC of approximately 82.0\% for both LOIO and LOSO CV (excluding the LTMGH dataset).
-This implies that the SDLS can potentially perform equally well in both scenarios.
+The DLDS achieves an almost identical mean BAC of approximately 82.0\% for both LOIO and LOSO CV (excluding the LTMGH dataset).
+This implies that the DLDS can potentially perform equally well in both scenarios.
 Moreover, this is the best BAC that we have obtained for the given current datasets and clinical reports.

 In summary, we have demonstrated the need to evaluate the systems via both LOIO and LOSO CV.
 The LOSO CV BAC values are usually better than the ones in LOIO CV, since the EEG classifiers are trained and tested on EEGs of the same institutions.
 Therefore, the classifiers are effectively recalibrated to the EEGs of that institution.
 Hence, if EEG data is available, it is advisable to retrain the EEG classifiers on EEG data (and corresponding reports) from the institution where it will be deployed.